Consensys/quorum/docs/Permissioning/Usage.md

     status: 4
 }]
 ```
->To [revoke suspension of an account](./Permissioning%20apis.md#quorumpermissionupdateaccountstatus) API can be invoked with action as 2
+>To [revoke suspension of an account updateAccountStatus](./Permissioning%20apis.md#quorumpermissionupdateaccountstatus) API can be invoked with action as 2
 ```$xslt
 > quorumPermission.updateAccountStatus("ORG1.SUB1", "0x283f3b8989ec20df621166973c93b56b0f4b5455", 2, {from: "0x42ef6abedcb7ecd3e9c4816cd5f5a96df35bb9a0"})
 {